 A young journalist, a seasoned cameraman and a discredited war correspondent embark on an unauthorized mission to find the No.1 war criminal in Bosnia.
 However, their extremely dangerous target decides to come after them.

 This film is about a hyper-vigilant employee of the department of public safety who, while training his young female replacement, has to track down a missing girl who he is convinced is connected to a paroled sex offender he is investigating.

-Early in 1971, McGraw-Hill passes on Clifford Irving's new novel.
+Early in 1971, the publishing company McGraw-Hill passes on Clifford Irving's new novel.
 He's desperate for money, so, against the backdrop of Nixon's reelection calculations, Irving claims he has Howard Hughes's cooperation to write Hughes's autobiography.
-With the help of friend Dick Suskind, Irving does research, lucks into a manuscript written by a long-time Hughes associate, and plays on corporate greed.
+With the help of friend Richard Suskind, Irving does research, lucks into a manuscript written by a long-time Hughes associate, and plays on corporate greed.
 He's quick-thinking and outrageously bold.
 Plus, he banks on Hughes's reluctance to enter the public eye.
-At the same time, he's trying to rebuild his marriage and deflect the allure of his one-time mistress, Nina Van Pallandt.
+At the same time, he's trying to rebuild his marriage and deflect the allure of his one-time mistress, Nina van Pallandt.
 Can he write a good book, take the money, and pull off the hoax?
 Written by

 Was this review helpful to you?